Learning About Your Health

-- You may not eat or drink anything after midnight, the night before surgery, unless otherwise directed by your doctor.
-However, you may continue to take your routine medications (for example: heart and blood pressure medications), on the morning of surgery with a sip of water.
+- Do not eat or drink anything within 6 hours of your surgery, unless otherwise directed by your doctor.
+However, you may continue to take your routine medications, such as heart and blood pressure medications, with only a sip of water.

 - Consult with your surgeon if you are taking blood-thinning medications, NSAIDs, or Insulin.
 Examples include Coumadin (Warfarin), Plavix (Clopidogrel) and Aspirin; Nonsteroidal Anti-inflammatory Drugs (NSAIDs) such as Motrin (Ibuprofen), Aleve (Naproxen), Feldene (Piroxicam); or Insulin.